Racial segregation: Israel

 Some commentators have sought to find commonalities between apartheid in South Africa and the political situation in Israel.
 A system of apartheid, a system of institutionalized segregation and discrimination in the Israeli-occupied Palestinian territories and to a lesser extent in Israel proper.
 There is near-total physical separation between the Palestinian and the Israeli settler population of the West Bank, as well as the judicial separation that governs both communities, which discriminates against the Palestinians in a wide range of ways.
-Israel also discriminates against its own Palestinian citizens.
 Palestinians in the occupied territories live under military occupation and are progressively segregated, barred from freedom of movement, and discriminated against.
 After institutionalized segregation, Palestinians face eventual forced displacement of their homes by Israeli settlers at which point they barred from returning home, and the Palestinian areas becomes annexed into the Israeli state.

 Other commentators have sought to refute these allegations of apartheid.
-Palestinian citizens of Israel participate in elections (see List of Arab members of the Knesset) and members of the judiciary include Palestinians.
-The Supreme Court contains at least one Palestinian person.
-Jewish and Palestinian Israelis both attend colleges and universities in Israel.
-Hospital facilities in Israel treat all Israelis, regardless of religion or creed.
-Lastly, Jewish Israelis are in the majority in Israel proper, comprising some 73% of the population.
-These characteristics are not associated with a system of Apartheid.
+Palestinian citizens of Israel participate in elections, are members of the judiciary, and the Supreme Court contains at least one Palestinian.
+Jewish and Palestinian Israelis both attend mixed colleges and universities in Israel, and hospital facilities treat all Israelis, regardless of religion or creed.
+Thus, while Jewish Israelis are the majority in Israel proper (comprising some 73% of the population), many Israelis maintain that there is no apartheid in Israel.